Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost

 \section{Introduction}

-We consider a secure three-party computation problem, where Alice and Bob have deterministic sequences $x^n$ and $y^n$ respectively, and Charlie wishes to compute a normalized sum-type function of the form $f_n(x^n,y^n) := (1/n) \sum_{i=1}^n f_1(x_i,y_i)$.
-The objective is to construct a three-party protocol that securely computes the function with high accuracy and low communication cost.
+We consider a secure multi-party computation problem involving a connected network of $k$ parties, where the $i^{\mathrm{th}}$ party ($i = 1,\ldots,k$) has a deterministic sequence $\mathbf{x}_i := x_{i,1},\ldots,x_{i,n}$ of $n$ entries (e.g., a database), and wishes to compute a function of the form $f_i(\mathbf{x}^k) = \frac{1}{n} \sum_{l=1}^n \phi_i(x_{1,l},\ldots,x_{k,l})$, where $\mathbf{x}^k := (\mathbf{x}_1,\ldots,\mathbf{x}_k)$ denotes the sequences of all the parties.
+Functions of this form arise in the context of computing empirical statistics of observations and are referred to as normalized sum-type functions.
+The objective is to construct a (possibly randomized) message-passing protocol that securely computes these functions with high accuracy and low communication cost.
 We assume that the parties are semi-honest (passive), which means that they will correctly follow the steps of the protocol, but will attempt to infer the maximum possible information about each other's sequences from the data available to them.
-We require unconditional privacy, which means (in a strong statistical sense) that Alice and Bob are unable to infer any information about each other's sequences and that Charlie is unable to infer any information about both sequences $(x^n,y^n)$ other than what can be inferred from his function estimate $\hat{F}_n(x^n,y^n)$. \figref{fig:main} roughly illustrates our problem setup.
+We require unconditional privacy against coalitions of size $t < k/2$.
+This means (in a strong statistical sense) that any coalition is unable to infer any information about the other parties' sequences other than what can be inferred from their own sequences and function estimates.